oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

 10. Copy the generated `add.sof` file to the `system_console` directory.

 ### Additional Documentation
-- [Explore SYCL* Through Intel® FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of FPGAs and SYCL.
-- [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) helps you understand how to target FPGAs using SYCL and Intel® oneAPI Toolkits.
 - [Intel® Arria® 10 SoC Golden System Reference Design](https://rocketboards.org/foswiki/Documentation/Arria10SoCGSRD) describes a reference design you can use with your Intel® Arria® 10 SX SoC Developer kit.
-- [Intel® Arria 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/arria/10-sx.html) describes the Intel® Arria® 10 SX SoC Development kit in greater detail.
+- [Intel® Arria® 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/arria/10-sx.html) describes the Intel® Arria® 10 SX SoC Development kit in greater detail.
-- [Intel® FPGA Software Installation and Licensing](https://www.intel.com/content/www/us/en/docs/programmable/683472/current/faq.html) describes how to license Intel® Quartus® Prime Pro software.
+- [Intel® FPGA Software Installation and Licensing](https://www.intel.com/content/www/us/en/docs/programmable/683472/current/) describes how to license Intel® Quartus® Prime Pro Edition software.
-- [Intel® oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) helps you understand target-independent, SYCL-compliant programming using Intel® oneAPI Toolkits.
-- [Intel® Quartus® Prime Pro Edition User Guide: Getting Started](https://www.intel.com/content/www/us/en/docs/programmable/683463/current/faq.html) introduces you to the Intel® Quartus® Prime Pro software.
+- [Intel® Quartus® Prime Pro Edition User Guide: Getting Started](https://www.intel.com/content/www/us/en/docs/programmable/683463/current/) introduces you to the Intel® Quartus® Prime Pro Edition software.
-- [Intel® Quartus® Prime Pro Edition User Guide: Platform Designer](https://www.intel.com/content/www/us/en/docs/programmable/683609/current/faq.html) describes the Intel® Platform Designer software.
+- [Intel® Quartus® Prime Pro Edition User Guide: Platform Designer](https://www.intel.com/content/www/us/en/docs/programmable/683609/current/) describes the Intel® Platform Designer software.
-- [Intel® Quartus® Prime Pro Edition User Guide: Programmer](https://www.intel.com/content/www/us/en/docs/programmable/683039/current/programmer-user-guide.html) describes the Intel® Quartus® Prime Pro Programmer software.
+- [Intel® Quartus® Prime Pro Edition User Guide: Programmer](https://www.intel.com/content/www/us/en/docs/programmable/683039/current/) describes the Intel® Quartus® Prime Pro Programmer software.

 ## Running the Sample

 Use the `test.bat` script in the `system_console` directory to flash the design to your development board, and launch the system console.
-The included `.tcl` scripts in the `system_console` directory demonstrate how to use the System Console to interact with your IP through the JTAG Avalon Master IP on the FPGA.
+The included `.tcl` scripts in the `system_console` directory demonstrate how to use the System Console to interact with your IP through the JTAG to Avalon® Master Bridge Intel FPGA IP on the FPGA.

-If you need to move the design to a different computer, make sure you copy the `system_console` and  directories from the `add-quartus` directory.
+To move the design to a different computer, copy the `system_console` and directories from the `add-quartus` directory.

 See output: